juancolamendy/tailwindcss-nextjs-blog-starter/data/blogs/guide-to-using-images-in-nextjs.md

 - Due to the reliance on `next/image`, unless you are using an external image CDN like Cloudinary or Imgix, it is practically required to use Vercel for hosting.
 This is because the component acts like a serverless function that calls a highly optimized image CDN.

-If you do not want to be tied to Vercel, you can remove `imgToJsx` in `remarkPlugins` in `lib/mdx.js`.
-This would avoid substituting the default `img` tag.

 Alternatively, one could wait for image optimization at build time to be supported.
 A different library, [next-optimized-images](https://github.com/cyrilwanner/next-optimized-images) does that, although it requires transforming the images through webpack which is not done here.

 - Images from external links are not passed through `next/image`
 - All images have to be stored in the `public` folder e.g `/static/images/ocean.jpeg`